Bridge-Health-Monitoring-System/Output-PWA/README.md

 A Progressive Web App to display the output of our Real Time Bridge Health Monitoring System Project

-The Progressive Web App is currently suitable for viewing only **phones with 4.7-inch screens**
+The Progressive Web App is currently suitable for viewing only on **phones with 4.7-inch screens**

 It makes use of Firebase for OTP-based Authentication and Real-Time Database